We hear it all the time; wine is good for our health! But is it, really?

 And this information is not lost on the Millenial and Z-Generations.
 Millenials are that group who were born roughly between 1980 and 1994; Z-Generation between 1995 and 2005.

 Previously, marketing studies prepared us to get ready for the Millenial takeover in wine consumption.
-Since they are the largest numerical group born after the Baby-Boomers, they were poised to become the largest consumers of wine, beer, and spirits.
+Since they are the largest numerical group born after the Baby-Boomers, they were posited to become the largest consumers of wine, beer, and spirits.
 What would they choose to drink?
 Which one would sway their hearts and minds the most?

 But then, something happened.
 These groups choose to look out for their health instead.
 They want to drink less, way less.
 Social acceptance of binge drinking is at an all time low.